ronna-s/go-ood/README.md

 ```
 Open the maze.html file in the browser to see the result.
 You can run the app multiple times to see your gopher running through different mazes.
+---

-### Let's review the code that made this possible.
+Now that you are done, let's review the code that made this possible and examine the features that made it possible

 Run
 ```bash
 make godoc